 - Diminishing telomeres: Telomeres are the regions at the end of each of our 23 chromosomes.
 Every time our cells divide, the telomeres shorten just a little bit.
 Researchers are studying the effects of stress on how quickly our telomeres shorten, with the effects of more rapidly diminishing telomeres including more rapid muscle weakening, decreased hearing and vision, and graying hair.

 While all this biology goes a long way in explaining how stress could lead to premature aging, it’s not only biological factors that are involved.
 People who are stressed often don’t take care of themselves the way they should.
 They don’t get enough sleep, eat as well, get enough exercise, and sometimes turn to drugs or alcohol to help them deal with their stress.
 So for all the stressed people out there, you’re not necessarily doomed to premature aging.
 Just be sure to keep up the good habits and ditch the bad ones.

-Of course, if premature aging has already taken its toll, you can always call us at (800) 833-1964 for the best hair transplantation service in Las Vegas!
+Of course, if premature aging has already taken its toll, you can always contact us at (800) 833-1964 for the best hair transplants in New York!